 Semi-Truck Accident Lawyer Las Vegas, NV

-Semi-trucks are common on Nevada roadways, they transport goods and carry oversized loads.
+Semi-trucks are common on Nevada roadways—they transport goods and carry oversized loads throughout the state.
 While everyone benefits from the service they provide, semi-trucks can also be involved in serious accidents.
 Semi-truck accidents are often more severe and complex due to their large size and the heavy loads they carry.
-Each year in the United States, there are around 500,000 accidents involving a semi-truck and about 5,000 of those accidents are fatal.
-If you or someone you love has been involved in a collision caused by a semi-truck, it’s time to contact Eglet Adams, a well-respected and experienced semi-truck accident lawyer, Las Vegas, NV residents know they can trust to represent their interests and obtain the compensation they need for their injuries.
+Every year in the United States, there are about 500,000 accidents involving a semi-truck and about 5,000 of those accidents are fatal.
+If you or someone you love has been involved in a collision caused by a semi-truck, it’s time to contact Eglet Adams, a well-respected and experienced semi-truck accident lawyer Las Vegas, NV, residents know they can trust to represent their interests and obtain the compensation they need for their injuries.

 Common Causes of Semi-Truck Accidents

 Defective Parts: Defective truck parts like tires, brakes, lights, and engine components can lead to serious accidents.

 Distracted Driving: Texting, eating, talking on the phone, and searching for music or audiobooks are just a few of the distractions that can cause a truck driver to take their eyes off the road or become distracted.

 Negligent Driving: Speeding, unsafe lane changes, and other negligent driving actions can pose a serious risk to other drivers and result in an accident.

 Fatigue: Driver fatigue can be common in semi-truck drivers due to delivery date requirements and trucking companies pushing drivers to meet unrealistic quotas.
 Drivers often travel long distances with short breaks and inadequate rest.

 Poor weather: Semi-truck drivers have a responsibility to adjust their driving in inclement weather.
 This could involve slowing down, using daytime headlights, or waiting to drive until the weather conditions improve.